EMERGING MARKETS-Latam stocks, FX up for fifth day on commodities boost

 "The polarisation (of EM currencies) promises to increase in the coming months," said Alex Kuptsikevich, senior financial analyst at FxPro.

-Resource-rich currencies stand to gain in the current environment, with the Brazilian real BRL=, BRBY gaining more than 13% in 2022, and Colombia's peso COP= and South Africa's rand ZAR= adding 7% and 8% respectively.
+Resource-rich currencies stand to gain in the current environment, with the Brazilian real BRL=, BRBY gaining more than 13% in 2022, and Colombia's peso COP= and South Africa's rand ZAR= adding nearly 8% each.

-On the other hand, the Turkish lira TRY= and Egyptian pound EGP= have shed 10% and 15% respectively.
+On the other hand, the Egyptian pound EGP= slid another 1.5%, after a 14% devaluation on Monday, and the government announced a budget restructuring in a sign it may be preparing for a new finance package with the International Monetary Fund (IMF).

 In Argentina, the central bank will raise the country's interest rate on Tuesday, a source told Reuters, although the size of the hike is still under discussion.

-Elsewhere, Hungary's forint EURHUF= jumped after the central bank raised the base rate by a bigger than expected 100 basis points to help combat inflation.

-The Russian rouble RUB= steadied at 104 to the dollar, lacking momentum for larger moves, while central bank intervention helped stabilize government OFZ bonds.
+Elsewhere, Hungary's forint EURHUF= jumped after the central bank raised the base rate by a bigger-than-expected 100 basis points to help combat inflation, while the Russian rouble RUB= steadied at 104 to the dollar, lacking momentum for larger moves.
 RU/RUB

-S&P Global has suspended services of all products to customers in Russia and Belarus who are subject to sanctions, the ratings agency said.

 Stock indexes